geekfeiw/geekfeiw.github.io/index.md

 ## News

-WiPIN was assigned to give an Oral present at [Globecom 2019](https://globecom2019.ieee-globecom.org/), Sep.
+WiPin was assigned as an **Oral** present at [Globecom 2019](https://globecom2019.ieee-globecom.org/), Sep.
 13, 2019.

-One paper that applies vibration sensors for the Motor Fault Diagnosis accepted by [IEEE TII](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=9424), Aug.
+1 paper that applies vibration sensors for the Motor Fault Diagnosis accepted by [IEEE TII](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=9424), Aug.
 18, 2019.

-:boom: 2 papers were accepted by [ICCV 2019](http://iccv2019.thecvf.com/), July 22, 2019. <font color="#dd0000" >see you in Seoul. </font>
+2 papers were accepted by [ICCV 2019](http://iccv2019.thecvf.com/), July 22, 2019. <font color="#dd0000" >see you in Seoul. </font>

-Our paper accepted by [Globecom 2019](https://globecom2019.ieee-globecom.org/), a flagship conference of the IEEE ComSoc, July 18, 2019.
-See you in Hawaii this Winter.
+1 paper accepted by [Globecom 2019](https://globecom2019.ieee-globecom.org/), a flagship conference of the IEEE ComSoc, July 18, 2019.

-Our paper accepted to be published in [IEEE Access](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=6287639), June 13, 2019.
+1 paper accepted to be published in [IEEE Access](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=6287639), June 13, 2019.

-Our paper accepted to be published in [IEEE IoTJ](http://ieee-iotj.org/), May 1, 2019.
+1 paper accepted to be published in [IEEE IoTJ](http://ieee-iotj.org/), May 1, 2019.

 ## Publications